 What is this document, and what can you do about it?
 We'll shed some light on this here.

-A mechanic's lien is a document that can be publicly filed by a person or entity that improves real property, when they believe that they were not fully compensated.
-Usually, contractors, subcontractors or material suppliers will file liens; although architects and engineers can file them as well, in certain situations.
+A mechanic's lien is a document that can be publicly filed by a person or entity that improves real property, when they believe that they were not fully compensated for their work.
+Usually, contractors, subcontractors, or material suppliers will file liens; although architects and engineers can file them as well, in certain situations.

-Liens are typically filed in the clerk's office of the county where the property is located.

-A lien is filed publicly, and represents a cloud on your title to the home.
-In other words, a lien indicates that the lienor has a legal interest in the property in the amount of the lien.
+Liens are typically filed in the clerk's office of the county where the property is located, and thus are publicly available.
+They represent a cloud on your title to the home.
+In other words, a lien indicates to the world that the lienor has a legal interest in the property in the amount of the lien.

 If a subcontractor or supplier filed the lien, you should check your contract with the general contractor.
-The contract might require that the general contractor keep the property "lien free," meaning that it is the contractor's responsibility to settle the lienor's claims.
-You should immediately notify the contractor, letting the contractor know that this is unacceptable.
+The contract might require that the general contractor keep the property "lien free," meaning it's the contractor's responsibility to settle the lienor's claims.
+You should immediately notify the contractor, letting the contractor know that this current situation is unacceptable.

 Second, if time is of the essence and you need to sell or refinance your home quickly, you can contact a surety company to obtain a lien bond.
 A lien bond is essentially an insurance product.
 Proof of the bond can be filed with the county clerk, and the lienor's lien will be attached to the bond instead of attached to your property.
-Essentially, lien bonds are a mechanism for clearing the title to your property relatively quickly.
+Essentially, lien bonds are a mechanism for clearing title to property relatively quickly.

 Finally, you could choose to fight the lien.
 In other words, you could file a lawsuit to vacate or remove the lien from the property records, arguing that the lien is invalid.
 You might do this if you believe that the lienor is genuinely not owed any money.
 Perhaps you already paid in full, or the work was shoddy, or the limitations period on filing a lien has already expired.